Types of Ecommerce CMS: Which Option to Select for Enterprises

 Here’s another common issue with traditional CMS: a mix of miscellaneous plugins – native, custom, and third-party – inevitably leads to conflicts between them, operational errors, and website downtime.

-Open-source CMSs offer limited support, driving developers and merchants to search for problem solutions on community forums.
+Open-source CMSs offer limited support, driving Developers and merchants to search for problem solutions on community forums.
 You ask to eliminate the problem swiftly.
 They refer to quick fixes and manual patches, creating unintentional technical debt

 Headless CMS providers include maintenance and support services as part of a subscription.
 Since content management functionality is entirely on their side, they do most troubleshooting and patching.
-Your developers will only need to work on and maintain the frontend code, too (but that’s half less work).
+Your Developers will only need to work on and maintain the frontend code, too (but that’s half less work).

 CMS Security